 Gaynor Seville, Creative Director of The Whitaker and fellow Salford BA Fine Art graduate said: “I am utterly delighted to be welcoming Jo Clements and Everyone In This Room Is Connected To Everyone In This Room to The Whitaker.
 I have known Jo for a long time and watching her work evolve and develop has been a privilege.
 In this new work created especially for The Whitaker, Jo explores the science and art of the brain with her trademark playfulness and humour.
 I can’t wait for visitors to enter Jo’s world of handmade velvet sculptures, sci-fi stories and contemporary concerns about AI and machine learning.”

 Following its opening, the museum will be at the Whitaker until Sunday 7th May.
-More information how to book onto its associated events is here.
+More information on how to book can be found online.

 For all press office enquiries please email firstname.lastname@example.org.